doitintl/tf-fundamentals-workshop-101/03-aws-compute-backend-host-v1/README.md

 ## Conclusion

-With this lab we learned the basics of setting up, planning and provisioning simple aws resources using the example of an auto-scaled high-available EC2 backend-host.
+With this lab we learned the basics of setting up, planning and provisioning simple aws resources using the example of an auto-scaled high-available multi-EC2 backend-host-system.
 Normally, for all environments listed here (`prod`, `stage` and `test`), alternating AWS accounts and more extensive variable defaults are used to achieve a clear separation of the respective resource groups.
 In the present lab, we have agreed on a single-account approach for the sake of simplicity.

 ## Links